EMPOWERING THE NEXT GENERATION: ACHIEVEMENTS FROM THE VIETNAMESE-FRENCH MASTER’S PROGRAMME

 The Vietnamese-French Master’s Programme in Applied Mathematics was introduced in 2007 to provide affordable education for individuals seeking a Master’s degree in mathematics, funded by the French Government.
-Over 270 students have graduated from the programme, and nearly 60% of these graduates have gone on to complete doctoral programmes at esteemed universities in Europe, Americas, and Asia.
+Over 270 students graduated from the programme, and nearly 60% of these graduates went on to complete doctoral programmes at esteemed universities in Europe, the Americas, and Asia.
 The programme has created high-quality human resources for the applied mathematics industry.
-The teaching, testing, evaluation, and awarding processes are all undertaken by lecturers from prestigious universities in France.
-Despite its low tuition fees, the programme provides students with a top-notch educational environment that enables them to excel.
+The teaching, testing, evaluation, and awarding processes were all undertaken by lecturers from prestigious universities in France.
+Despite its low tuition fees, the programme provided students with a top-notch educational environment that enabled them to excel.

 Leave a Reply